Kathi Mirto excelled at writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge, and photography!

 Blue Spruce Location

 The Blue Spruce tree is a native species scattered throughout North America, but is not native to Michigan (see USDA Plant Database Map).
 But the tree has been widely planted outside of its natural range, including Michigan, for its beauty, particularly the blue-green needles, making it a favorite among Michiganders, (trees in the Rocky Mountains vary greatly in foliage color).
 The Blue Spruce grows well on almost any upland soil, is drought resistant and shade tolerant.
-It also is known as Colorado Blue Spruce or Green Spruce, as there are green needle forms.

 Blue Spruce Size and Shape